Mason stops 34 shots to lead Flyers in 2-0 win over Rangers

 Grabner was also denied on two attempts in close by Mason seconds apart with just over a minute left in the opening period.

+''Mase played great for us,'' Simmonds said. ''He allowed us to get our feet under us.''

-Mats Zuccarello got the puck through Mason's legs from early in the second, but it deflected off a goalpost.
+Mats Zuccarello got the puck through Mason's legs early in the second, but it deflected off a goalpost.
 The Flyers' goalie then stopped Nash on a tip attempt about nine minutes in.

 Lundqvist had nice stick saves on Michael Raffl and Claude Giroux less than a minute apart later in the second.

 NOTES: The Flyers had given up a power-play goal in five of the last six games (seven in 27 chances). ...
 Mason got his 94th win with the Flyers, moving into sole possession of third place on the franchise list.
 Ron Hextall is first with 240 and Bernie Parent second with 232. ...
 The teams conclude the four-game season series April 2 at Madison Square Garden.
 The Rangers won the first two meetings. ...
-The Rangers were without D Marc Staal (upper body injury) for the ninth straight game, and C Kevin Hayes (lower-body injury) for the second in a row.
+The Rangers were without D Marc Staal (upper body injury) for the ninth straight game, and C Kevin Hayes (lower-body injury) for the second in a row. ...
+The Rangers had their 210th consecutive regular season sellout and their 251st in a row including the playffs.

 UP NEXT